 Another drag makeup tip to keep in mind is that price doesn't matter when it comes to high-performance makeup.
 Some of our fave drag queens have drugstore products in their kit that they won't switch out for anything else.
-The Coty Airspun Powder is a staple in Naomi Smalls' makeup rotation, as well as other drag queens'.
+The Coty Airspun Powder (which is priced at SGD14.84 on Amazon) is a staple in Naomi Smalls' makeup rotation, as well as other drag queens'.
 Naomi also swears by the Maybelline Ultra-Liner Liquid Eyeliner for a sharp winged liner that's also easy to remove after every performance.

 Is it your eyes?
 Your pouty lips?
 Your cheekbones?
 Every makeup look should have a focal point.
 For example, Trixie Mattel has lashes and popping eyeshadow that draw your gaze to the upper half of their face.
 You can also look to Alyssa Edwards who has been rocking pigmented lip looks in their recent IG updates.
 Play around with makeup products and looks to figure out which ones call out to you and gives you a confidence boost whenever you do it.